 ISF Rule 6. governs the Board's procedures for acquiring water for ISF use.
-Section 37-92- 102(3), C.R.S.
-(2013) provides 120 days for the Board to determine what terms and conditions it will accept in an acquisition agreement for water, water rights, or interests in water to preserve or improve the natural environment.
+Section 37-92-102(3), C.R.S. provides 120 days for the Board to determine what terms and conditions it will accept in an acquisition agreement for water, water rights, or interests in water to preserve or improve the natural environment.
 ISF Rule 6. requires a minimum of two Board meetings to allow for public input prior to taking final action on a proposed acquisition.
-The Board's initial consideration of this proposal at its July 2014 meeting initiates the 120-day time period for the Board to consider the terms and conditions of the proposed acquisition.
-Final action on the proposal could occur at the September 2014 Board meeting.
-ISF Rule 6m.
-(4) provides that any person may request the Board to hold a hearing on the proposed acquisition, and that such request must be filed within twenty days of this Board meeting.
+The Board's initial consideration of this proposal at its July 2014 meeting initiated the 120-day time period for the Board to consider the terms and conditions of the proposed acquisition.
+No hearing was requested; therefore, final action on the proposal could occur at this September 2014 Board meeting.
 ISF Rule 6e. requires the Board to evaluate the appropriateness of the acquisition and to determine how best to utilize the acquired water to preserve or improve the natural environment.
 ISF Rule 6. lists several factors the Board may consider in its evaluation of the acquisition that are addressed in this memo.

-As required by statute, CWCB staff has requested recommendations from the Colorado Division of Parks and Wildlife (CPW), the U.S. Department of Agriculture and the U.S. Department of Interior.
-The CPW's recommendation letter is attached as Exhibit C. Pursuant to ISF Rule 6m.(1), CWCB staff has provided notice of the proposed acquisition to all persons on the appropriate ISF Subscription Mailing Lists and provided notice to the State Engineer's Substitute Supply Plan Notification List for Water Division 4.
+As required by statute, CWCB staff has requested recommendations from the Colorado Parks and Wildlife (CPW), the U.S. Department of Agriculture and the U.S. Department of Interior.
+At the July 2014 Board meeting, CPW's first recommendation letter was provided.
+The CPW's second recommendation letter is attached as Exhibit B. Pursuant to ISF Rule 6m.(1), CWCB staff has provided notice of the proposed acquisition to all persons on the appropriate ISF Subscription Mailing Lists and provided notice to the State Engineer's Substitute Supply Plan Notification List for Water Division 4.